Compulsory Fees for Undergraduate and Diploma Students

 Learn more about the University Centre.

-The Vagina Monologues is a part of the V-Day Campaign, which is a global movement to stop violence against women and girls.
+The V-Day Campaign is a global movement to stop violence against women and girls.
 V-Day is a catalyst that promotes creative events to increase awareness, raise money and revitalize the spirit of existing anti-violence organizations.

 Provides the campus community with arts and culture by way of music and choir performances, concerts, ensembles, public artist talks, art exhibitions, the annual Juried Art Show, and other public activities sponsored by the Music Students Association and Fine Arts Network.